Address-based householding

 Note

-The address standardization data asset is available from an Amazon S3 bucket named Amperity Data Assets or from Amperity Bridge.
+The address standardization data asset is available from Amperity Bridge, or, alternatively, from an Amazon S3 bucket named Amperity Data Assets.
+For most current use cases, Amperity Bridge is the preferred approach.

 To add the address standardization data asset